VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 > According to the license data, **March–May 2020** saw issuance numbers plunge by over 60% compared to the same months in 2019.
 Even by year-end, the numbers had not fully rebounded.

-COVID-19 case waves directly mirrored business hesitation: second and third waves in Fall 2020 and Winter 2021 coincided with further lulls in licensing.
-The hesitancy was palpable—entrepreneurs were holding back, unsure of what kind of city they’d be investing in.
+COVID-19 case waves directly mirrored business hesitation: second and third waves in Fall 2020 and Winter 2021 coincided with further drops in licensing.
+The hesitancy was palpable: entrepreneurs were holding back, unsure of what kind of city they’d be investing in.

 ---